lncLOOM/LncLOOMv1/README.md

          eCLIP: Data 1: <specify path to eCLIP data>
          ```

-         In the src folder there is a file: `for_track_output.txt`.
-Similar to the `eCLIP.txt`, this file tells LncLOOM where to find a genome file so that a custom track of conserved motifs can be generated.
+In the LncLOOM_v1/LncLOOM_v1/src/ directory there is also a file: `for_track_output.txt`.
+Similar to the `for_eclip_annotation.txt`, this file tells LncLOOM where to find a genome file so that a custom track of conserved motifs can be generated.
+Note that you can specify a different layer and genome to what is specified in  `for_eclip_annotation.txt`
          To generate a custom track use the `--track` option.
          ```
          Query Layer: 1
          Blat: <specify path to genome fasta file>
-         ````

-## Running lncLOOM

-* Run lncLOOM from within your downloaded lncLOOM directory.
-This is important as lncLOOM uses files stored in the src folder.
-* Basic command which invokes all default options:
          ```

-   python run.py --fasta <path to file of sequences>
+## Running LncLOOM

+* Basic command to run LncLOOM which invokes all default options:
   ```
+   LncLOOM --fasta <path to file of sequences>
+  ```
 * To save output in a specified directory use the `--pname` command:
   ```
-   python run.py --fasta <path to file of sequences> --targetscan --pname <name of directory>
+   LncLOOM --fasta <path to file of sequences> --targetscan --pname <name of directory>
   ```
 * To annotate motifs with conserved miRNA binding sites from [TargetScan](http://www.targetscan.org/), invoke the `--targetscan` option:
   ```
-   python run.py --fasta <path to file of sequences> --pname <name of directory> --targetscan
+   LncLOOM --fasta <path to file of sequences> --pname <name of directory> --targetscan
   ```

-* To annotate motifs based on eCLIP data according to the parameters set in eCLIP.txt, use the `--eclip eCLIP.txt` option:
+* To annotate motifs based on eCLIP data according to the parameters set in src/for_eclip_annotation.txt, use the `--eclip` option:
   ```
-   python run.py --fasta <path to file of sequences> --pname <name of directory> --targetscan --eclip <path to eCLIP.txt>
+   LncLOOM --fasta <path to file of sequences> --pname <name of directory> --targetscan --eclip
   ```
 * To perform an empirical statistical analysis, run multiple iterations on random datasets generated by LncLOOM:
   ```
-   python run.py --fasta <path to file of sequences> --pname <name of directory> --targetscan --eclip <path to eCLIP.txt> --iterations 100
+   LncLOOM --fasta <path to file of sequences> --pname <name of directory> --targetscan --eclip --iterations 100
   ```
 * To speed things up you can run the statistical iterations in parallel
   ```
-  python run.py --fasta <path to file of sequences> --pname <name of directory> --targetscan --eclip <path to eCLIP.txt> --iterations 100 --multiprocess 10
+  LncLOOM --fasta <path to file of sequences> --pname <name of directory> --targetscan --eclip --iterations 100 --multiprocess 10
   ```

 * To generate a custom track of your conserved motifs,coloured by conservation, that can be viewed in Genome Browser, use the `--track` command:
   Output will be in bedfile format
   ```
-  python run.py --fasta <path to file of sequences> --pname <name of directory> --targetscan --eclip <path to eCLIP.txt> --iterations 100 --multiprocess 6 --track
+  LncLOOM --fasta <path to file of sequences> --pname <name of directory> --targetscan --eclip --iterations 100 --multiprocess 6 --track
   ```

 ## All LncLOOM Options